 - Bedsores, i.e. pressure ulcers, resulting from neglect.

 - Medication errors including prescribing the wrong drug, administering an overdose, failing to check for dangerous drug interactions, or failing to start patients on medications the doctor ordered.

 - Failing to watch over a resident who is prone to elopement (wandering off).

 Getting Help from a Milwaukee, WI Nursing Home Abuse Lawyer

-Our legal team has had notable success in nursing home litigation.
-We serve the entire state of Wisconsin and have prosecuted claims throughout the state.
-If your elderly parent or family member has suffered injury or died because of substandard care or nursing home abuse, call our office today to be paired with an expert Milwaukee, WI nursing home abuse lawyer who can help.
-We extend a free case evaluation and work on a contingency fee.
+Our abuse lawyers have notable success in nursing home litigation.
+We serve the entire state of Wisconsin.
+If your elderly parent or family member has suffered injuries or passed away in a situation of wrongful death because of substandard care, neglect, or abuse, contact our office today to be paired with an expert Milwaukee nursing home abuse lawyer who can help.
+We offer a free case evaluation and work on contingency fees.